Adamae Vaughn: Marriage

-She married Albert R. Hindman, a Los Angeles, California, businessman, in May 1926.
+She married Albert R. Hindman, a Los Angeles businessman, in May 1926.
 They divorced in October 1927.
-A reconciliation schedule for early 1928 was cancelled.
+A reconciliation scheduled for early 1928 was cancelled.

 In June 1934, Vaughn wed Hollywood automobile executive Joseph Valentine Roul Fleur D'Anvray (also known as Viscount D'Anvray), who came from a noble family in Anvray, France.
 He was a French author and a representative of General Motors in Europe.
 After their marriage, Vaughn accompanied her husband to live in France.
 They divorced in October 1940.

 Death

 In April 1937, Vaughn underwent abdominal surgery, which left her with multiple adhesions.
 Complications from this operation eventually landed her in the Hollywood Hospital located in Studio City, California.
 Vaughn died on September 11, 1943, from an intestinal blockage.